Gyroscopic effects play an important role in technical applications such as satellites, aircrafts and wind energy converters.

 The tippetop is a rotationally symmetric top which consists of a spherical body with a stick attached to it (Figure 1.1).
 If the top is at rest then the stick points vertically upward, such that the geometric center of the sphere is higher than the center of gravity.
 If the top is spun fast enough, then this equilibrium position becomes unstable due to friction induced gyroscopic forces.
 The toy top slowly inverts its orientation and seeks its inverted equilibrium.

-In this project we introduce the “tippedisc” as a new archetype for the study of instability phenomena of three dimensional rigid body systems interacting with a frictional support.
-We call a “tippedisc” a spinning object, consisting of a thin disc for which the center of mass does not coincide with its geometric center, rotating around an in-plane axis.
-Similar to the tippetop, the tippedisc finds an inverted orientation when spun rapidly (see video).
-However, in contrast to the tippetop, the tippedisc does not rotate around an axis of symmetry.
-Moreover, the contact kinematics of the tippedisc is more complicated.
+In this project we introduce the “tippedisk” as a new archetype for the study of instability phenomena of three dimensional rigid body systems interacting with a frictional support.
+We call a “tippedisk” a spinning object, consisting of a thin disk for which the center of mass does not coincide with its geometric center, rotating around an in-plane axis.
+Similar to the tippetop, the tippedisk finds an inverted orientation when spun rapidly (see video).
+However, in contrast to the tippetop, the tippedisk does not rotate around an axis of symmetry.
+Moreover, the contact kinematics of the tippedisk is more complicated.